BLUULE: Mihkel Raud, Brad Jurjens, Georg Merilo

 Brad Jurjens, instrumentalist:

-“Even if you think you know and understand the Augustibluus festival, it always surprises you from an unexpected angle.
-Of course, I’m participating in something I’ve never done before!”
+“Even if you think you know and understand the Augustibluus Festival, it always surprises you in the most unexpected ways.
+Of course, I’m taking part in something I’ve never done before!”

 Georg Merilo, initiator and writer of the special program “Bluule” for the poetry concert series “Romantic Poetry Program” (2008):

 “Every year, we’ve managed to bring the dream lineup of the moment to the Augustibluus stage.
-In Mihkli’s case, every culture lover probably wonders: what does this sharp-tongued, sensitive soul read?
+In Mihkli’s case, every culture lover probably wonders: what does this sharp-tongued yet sensitive soul have to say?
 The key, however, is as always—even I don’t know until the poetry concert begins.
-Everything happens before the esteemed audience just once in a lifetime, spontaneously and without prior arrangement.
-And Brad should send shivers down your spine when he begins his crescendo in the open air.”
+Everything unfolds before our esteemed audience just once in a lifetime, spontaneously and without prior arrangement.
+And Brad is sure to send shivers down your spine when he begins his crescendo in the open air.”